manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

     ![Oracle Database services status](./images/db-service-status.png " ")

+	The status *active* indicates that the database service is running.
 If the database service is not running, you can restart it with the following command.

     ```
     $ <copy>sudo systemctl restart oracle-database</copy>